Perturbation analysis of sub/super hedging problems

-\begin{theorem} Under Assumptions~\ref{assumption:higherMoments} and~\ref{assumption:noWeakArbChapter3}, as~$r := \min_{t\in\Tt}\{d(t)\}$ tends to infinity, the values of both semi-infinite programmes converge to the values of their infinite-dimensional counterparts. \end{theorem} In fact, the form of the discretisation setting provides further information about the convergence.
-As the discretisation is refined, the feasible set~\eqref{eq:primalPerturbedFeasibleSet} for the super-hedging problem becomes larger, and hence the infimum in~\eqref{eq:primalSemiInfinite} decreases.
-Likewise, the value of the dual~$\overline{\val}_d(\Phi)$ decreases as there are fewer martingale measures.
-Similarly, the feasible set~\eqref{eq:primalPerturbedFeasibleSetSub} for the sub-hedging problem becomes larger, so that the supremum in~\eqref{eq:primalSemiInfiniteSubHedgeChapter3} increases, and so does the dual~$\underline{\val}_d(\Phi)$ in~\eqref{eq:dualSemiInfiniteSubHedgeChapter3}.
+\begin{theorem} Under Assumptions~\ref{assumption:higherMoments} and~\ref{assumption:noWeakArbChapter3}, as~$r := \min_{t\in\Tt}\{d(t)\}$ tends to infinity, the values of both semi-infinite programmes converge to the values of their infinite-dimensional counterparts. \end{theorem} The form of the discretisation provides information about the convergence: as the latter is refined, the feasible set~\eqref{eq:primalPerturbedFeasibleSet} for the super-hedging problem becomes larger, and the infimum~\eqref{eq:primalSemiInfinite} decreases.